maliahavlicek/go-hrvatska/README.md

 ### Automated testing
 Jasmine was considered as an automated testing option, but this site is heavy in presentation and there are no standalone utility functions that Jasmine could help validate their continual functionality.
+Thus no automated testing was built for this project.

 ### Bugs Encountered
 * **Image Query Limit**